HOME - - - - - Delphi Tutorials TOC - - - - - - Other material for programmers

 Sorry.. the above is a rough sketch of the program's operation.
 I'm going to move on to considerations for programmers....

 To use the serial port, you probably want to install one or more third party components in your Delphi.
 I have to admit: This is only the second time I've done it, as I generally don't like to do it.
 But I've had no regrets.
-I used the TComPort component from Dirk Claessens' site (Click on the "Downloads" menu item.)
-The program called "Example" which came with the component provided most of the "backbone" of my program.
-Of itself, the site says: "All downloads are freeware... use at your own risk."
-There is a whole bunch of interesting things, many related to TCP/IP.
+I used Dejan Crnila's TComPort component A program called "Example" which once (and still does, for all I know) came with the component provided most of the "backbone" of my program.

 The Bad News: There are some loose ends within the program, at least there were when this note was written.
 But the Worst News is that I'm not sure I've got my use of the TComPort component exactly right.
 If you send the WeatherDuck an "L" when it is not in the "verbose" mode, it will respond with just a number, perhaps only two digits, e.g. "42".
 In some cases, this very small data packet seems to languish in some buffer inside the computer.
 I would like it to go all the way to my program, which would put the "42" in the memo on my form, and then the rest of DD63 would "do things" with the 42, as necessary.